Get in touch!

 MK3 can be sealed with silicone to make it splash-proof but it is not recommended for continuous outdoor use.

 When you start the SATRAN, you need to first make sure it is completely leveled and that the azimuth is pointing north.
 Gently rotate the entire turntable manually until you hear a small “click” from the limit switch.
 There you have the starting position (0 degrees).
 Now bring out your compass and make sure that the antenna is pointing towards north.

 When you plug in the power, you do not need to redo this process as long as it is still mounted as above.
 The satran initializes and moves into position when it boots up.

-The red drivers get very hot, is something wrong?
+The red drivers on the MK1 get very hot, is something wrong?